Kristina01111000/Drws_site/README.md

 	- Monthly topics are articles now
 	- page redirect completely turned off
 	- four corners page is a draft now
+ 	- constant contact test email have the email of the account owner at the bottom, the actual emails don't

 See if there is a way to see how many people downloaded the scorecard, use google for site analytics - he needs a google workspace account for this